-Program leadership and the UMN GME office will work together to prevent work hour violations from occurring.
+Program leadership and the UMN GME office will work together to prevent clinical experience & educational work hour violations from occurring.
 Any violation of work hours will be carefully analyzed by the program leadership to determine the cause.
-In the event that there is a pattern of persistent violations, such as an intensive rotation or at a specific site, corrective action will be taken by the Program Director and Chair.
+In the event that there is a pattern of persistent violations, correction action will be taken by the Program Director and Chair.

 Addressing Excessive Fatigue & Trainee Safety

 Individual programs are required to educate faculty and trainees to recognize the signs of excessive fatigue.
 Programs must provide alternative coverage for a trainee’s clinical responsibilities if they are found too fatigued to continue.

 Residents and fellows who are too impaired (or are identified by their peers as being impaired) to drive home safely, can request a transportation voucher at participating affiliated training sites.
 Trainees identifying risk and safety while arriving and/or departing work should seek security services at the site they are training at to address those needs.
 More information for current trainees can be located in Resource at Transportation and Safety Policy.